 A manufacturing dashboard visually tracks key production metrics, helping business owners monitor quality, efficiency, and performance.
 It enhances productivity, enables real-time decision-making, and optimizes resource utilization for streamlined manufacturing operations.

-This guide delves into what a manufacturing dashboard is, how a digital manufacturing dashboard works, and provides examples of manufacturing dashboards.
+This guide delves into what a manufacturing dashboard is, how a digital manufacturing analytics dashboard works, and provides examples of manufacturing dashboards.

 You’ll discover the major key performance indicators for the manufacturing industry, and how to navigate store performance dashboards and digital dashboards.
 There are also some dashboard examples, data dashboard examples, and executive dashboard examples.

-Here’s how the digital manufacturing dashboard works:
+Here’s how the digital manufacturing analytics dashboard works:

 Digital manufacturing dashboards integrate data from multiple sources: